davidban77/gns3fy/docs/content/index.md

 Its main objective is to interact with the GNS3 server in a programatic way, so it can be integrated with the likes of Ansible, docker and scripts.

+## Use cases

+Here are some examples where gns3fy is used in a programmatic way:

+- [Ansible-collection-gns3](https://galaxy.ansible.com/davidban77/gns3): Useful for CI/CD pipelines to interact with GNS3 server using Ansible.
+It can create/delete projects, nodes and links in an ansible playbook.

 ## Install

 ```